 On June 7, 1877, British physicist Charles Glover Barkla was born.
 Barkla received the Nobel Prize in Physics for his work in X-ray spectroscopy.
 In particular for his work on X-ray scattering.
 This technique is applied to the investigation of atomic structures, by studying how X-rays passing through a material and are deflected by the atomic electrons.

-Charles Barkla studied at the Liverpool Institute and proceeded by Liverpool University with a County Council Scholarship and a Bibby Scholarship.
-In 1899, he started at Trinity College, Cambridge to work in the Cavendish Laboratory under the physicist J. J. Thomson.
-Under Thompson, Barkla studied the velocity of electromagnetic waves along wires of different widths and materials.
+Charles Barkla was born in Widnes, England, to John Martin Barkla, a secretary for the Atlas Chemical Company, and Sarah Glover, daughter of a watchmaker.
+Barkla studied at the Liverpool Institute and proceeded by Liverpool University with a County Council Scholarship and a Bibby Scholarship.
+In 1899, he started at Trinity College, Cambridge to work in the Cavendish Laboratory under the physicist J. J. Thomson, the physicist who had discovered the electron With Thompson, Barkla studied the velocity of electromagnetic waves along wires of different widths and materials.
 At King’s College, Cambridge, Barkla earned his Bachelor of Arts degree in 1903 and his Master’s degree four years later.
+In 1902 Barkla was appointed Oliver Lodge Fellow in Liverpool, later becoming an assistant lecturer in physics.
+He became Physics Lecturer in Advanced Electricity in Liverpool in 1907 but two years later was appointed Wheatstone Professor of Physics at King’s College in the University of London.
 He was appointed Professor of Natural Philosophy at the University of Edinburgh in 1913.

 References and Further Reading: